cilium/cilium/Documentation/gettingstarted/minikube.rst

 .. image:: images/cilium_k8s_demo_l3-l4-policy-170817.png

-We can achieve that with the following Kubernetes NetworkPolicy:
+We can achieve that with the following CiliumNetworkPolicy:

 .. literalinclude:: ../../examples/minikube/l3_l4_policy.yaml

-Kubernetes NetworkPolicies match on pod labels using "podSelector" to identify the sources and destinations to which the policy applies.
+CiliumNetworkPolicies match on pod labels using "endpointSelector" to identify the sources and destinations to which the policy applies.
 The above policy whitelists traffic sent from *app2* pods to *app1* pods on TCP port 80.